expo/snack/website/README.md

 ### Expo Website

-Start the Expo website. `expo-website-proxy` automatically detects the local server and routes all trafic to localhost:3001 when possible.
+Start the Expo website. `snack-proxies` automatically detects the local server and routes all trafic to localhost:3001 when possible.
 When testing authentication, it is important that the chalet `expo.test` domain is used, otherwise authentication credentials cannot be accessed by `snack.expo.test`.

 ```sh